kodecocodes/swift-algorithm-club/Threaded Binary Tree/README.markdown

 class.
 Each instance of this class represents a node with six member
 variables:  `value`, `parent`, `left`, `right`, `leftThread`, and `rightThread`.
 Of all of these, only `value` is required.
-The other five are Swift *optionals*.
+The other five are Swift *optionals* (they may be `nil`).
 - `value: T` is the value of this node (e.g. 1, 2, A, B, etc.)
-- `parent: ThreadedBinaryTree?` is the parent of this node (if it exists)
+- `parent: ThreadedBinaryTree?` is the parent of this node
-- `left: ThreadedBinaryTree?` is the left child of this node (if it exists)
+- `left: ThreadedBinaryTree?` is the left child of this node
-- `right: ThreadedBinaryTree?` is the right child of this node (if it exists)
+- `right: ThreadedBinaryTree?` is the right child of this node
 - `leftThread: ThreadedBinaryTree?` is the in-order predecessor of this node
 - `rightThread: ThreadedBinaryTree?` is the in-order successor of this node